ckaestne/seai/lectures/21_usability/usability.md

 ![](echo.jpg)

-* What user needs are assistants designed to fulfill?
+* What user needs are intelligent assistants designed to fulfill?
 * Which of these are automated?
 Augmented?

 ----